-They investigated the global well-posedness of \eqref{eq.vorticity-stream} for the unbounded vorticity $\omega_0\in L^p\cap{\rm L^0mo_F}$ with $p\in[1,2[$.
-Their proof strongly relies on the preserving measure of flow and Whitney covering theorem.
-Based on this, F. Bernicot and T. Hmidi \cite{B-H13} further generalized this result and established the global well-posedness of \eqref{eq.vorticity-stream} for $\omega_0$ belonging to $ L^p\cap{\rm L^\alpha mo_F} $ with $p\in[1,2[$ and $\alpha\in[0,1]$.
-One can refer to Section \ref{Sec-PRE} for more details of spaces $\rm L^\alpha mo_F$.
+They investigated the global well-posedness of \eqref{eq.vorticity-stream} for an unbounded vorticity $\omega_0\in L^p\cap{\rm L^0mo_F}$ with $p\in[1,2[$.
+Their proof strongly relies on the preserving measure property of the flow and the Whitney covering theorem.
+Based on this result, Bernicot and Hmidi \cite{B-H13} further generalized this result and established the global well-posedness of Problem \eqref{eq.vorticity-stream} for $\omega_0$ belonging to $ L^p\cap{\rm L^\alpha mo_F} $ with $p\in[1,2[$ and $\alpha\in[0,1]$.
+We refer to \cite[Def.1]{B-H13} for more details on spaces $\rm L^\alpha mo_F$.

-The object of our paper is devoted to the study of the global existence and uniqueness of the weak solution for \eqref{eq.Euler} in $\rm bmo$-type spaces.
-It is necessary to point out that we are not only concerned with regularity persistence, but also the losing regularity for \eqref{eq.vor} in $\rm L^\alpha bmo$ space not $\rm LL^{\alpha}bmo$ which continuously embeds $\rm L^\alpha bmo$.

-We begin by establishing the uniformly local $L^p$ estimate for $\omega$ as in \cite{Tan04}.
-Our strategy is to establish a logarithmic estimate for $u$, so as to obtain the global estimate of $\|u(t)\|_{L^\infty}$.
-Unfortunately, it seems impossible to get the similar result with that of \cite{Tan04} if we borrow the algorithm used in \cite{Ser-1,Ser-2} directly.
-In order to overcome this difficulty, we exploit a new estimate for convection term.
-In combination with a new observation, we get that for $\alpha\in]0,1[$
+In this paper we study the global existence and uniqueness of weak solutions of Problem \eqref{eq.Euler} in $\rm bmo$-type spaces, by establishing new \textit{a priori} estimate for the smooth solution in such spaces.
+We begin by proving a uniformly local $L^p$ estimate for $\omega$ as in \cite{Tan04}.
+Our strategy is to obtain a logarithmic estimate for $u$ as well as a global-in-time estimate of $\|u(t)\|_{L^\infty}$.
+Unfortunately, it seems to be impossible to get a similar result to that from \cite{Tan04} if we apply the algorithm used in \cite{Ser-1,Ser-2} directly.
+In order to overcome this difficulty, we exploit a new estimate for the convective term which allows us to get for $\alpha\in]0,1[$

-where, $\Phi(\cdot)=(T\Theta)(\cdot)$ (see Definition \ref{def-take-log}).
+where $\Phi(\cdot)=(T\Theta)(\cdot)$ (see Definition \ref{def-take-log}, below ).
 The above estimate yields the global bound for the quantities $\|u(t)\|_{L^\infty}$ and $\|\omega(t)\|_{Y^\Theta_{\rm ul}}$ with $\Theta\in\mathcal{A}_1$.
-This enables us to show the global existence and uniqueness of weak solution to \eqref{eq.Euler} in a large class involving unbounded and non-decaying vorticity.
-From this, we further obtain a global well-posedness result of problem \eqref{eq.Euler} in a Spanne space.
-Next, we intend to investigate the preservation of the regularity of $\omega$ in the borderline space $\rm L^{\alpha}bmo$ with $\alpha\in[0,1]$.
-As we know, F. Bernicot and S. Keraani \cite {B-K-1} recently give an optimal estimate
+This enables us to show the global existence and uniqueness of weak solutions to Problem \eqref{eq.Euler} in a large class involving unbounded and non-decaying vorticities.
+We further obtain a global well-posedness result of problem \eqref{eq.Euler} in the Spanne space.
+Next, we investigate the preservation of the regularity of $\omega$ in the borderline space $\rm L^{\alpha}bmo$ with $\alpha\in[0,1]$.
+It is known that Bernicot and Keraani \cite {B-K-1} obtained recently an optimal estimate